 Data sets & services

 Most OCLC services are powered by WorldCat bibliographic data collected, improved and expanded on by the cooperative’s member libraries.
-Increasingly, OCLC is making that data available in the form of data services or downloadable data sets which allow programmers and developers access to tools and data necessary to create and improve their own applications.
+Increasingly, OCLC is making that data available in the form of data services or downloadable data sets which allow programmers and linked data practitioners access to tools and data necessary to create and improve their own applications.

 |Data Set (download)||Licenses||More information|

 |FAST (Faceted Application of Subject Terminology) downloads available as single MARC XML and RDF (Linked Data Format N-Triples) .zip files and by facet||ODC-By for FAST||Research Works page|